Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Highlights: Sunrise photography session at the Taj Mahal

 Begin the day with an optional sunrise shoot at the Taj Mahal as the monument wakes to the first light.
-After breakfast, drive back to Delhi.
-Upon arrival, you’ll be assisted with check-in at the Roseate House, Aerocity.
-Your room is booked until departure.
+Back in Delhi, check in at the Roseate House, Aerocity for the afternoon.
 When it’s time, you’ll be met by your &Beyond representative and chauffeured to the airport for your flight home.

 From light metering at sunrise to tracking tiger movements through the brush, every drive is led by a professional Photo Expedition Leader — part naturalist, part mentor, and always in tune with your creative process.